New guide aims to help firms raise funds privately across Europe

 The pan-European private placement working group, which groups several trade bodies, aims for its new guide for these transactions to become the main market reference, like similar templates for bond trades.

-About 2.7 trillion euros (3 trillion pounds) of corporate debt will need to be refinanced by Europe's 200,000 mid-sized companies over the next four years, research from Standard & Poor's indicates.
+About 2.7 trillion euros ($3 trillion) of corporate debt will need to be refinanced by Europe's 200,000 mid-sized companies over the next four years, research from Standard & Poor's indicates.

 The EU initiative, backed by the British government, the Bank of France and Bank of Italy, is all the more urgent as banks have been reining in lending as they focus on bolstering capital.